JBlitzar/pd-usb-uvc/README.md

 If you're trying to use `usb_video` in your own project, this codebase may be the most complete resource available.

+The rest of the documentation I've managed to scrape together is located in (pd-src/boot.py)[https://github.com/JBlitzar/pd-usb-uvc/blob/main/pd-src/boot.py]

 ## Technical details

 ### File format